bitflags/bitflags/spec.md

 ### Flags value

-An instance of a flags type with bits from its specific bits value.
+An instance of a flags type using its specific bits value for storage.

+The flags value of a flag is one where each of its bits is set, and all others are unset.

 #### Contains